If you’ve ever had a protein shake, odds are you’ve tried some that definitely don’t taste like the advertised flavor.

 I’ve tried so many different protein shakes and protein powders and health drinks that it’s kind of ridiculous.
 And most of them don’t pass the first sip test… meaning I’ve tried a single sip before I spit it out and swore “never again!”

-And yes, that includes all of those drinks where you blend up the “tasteless” or “super-fantastic” veggies into the drink.
+And yes, that includes all of those recipes and drinks where you blend up the “tasteless” or “super-fantastic” veggies into the drink.
 I’m sorry.
 I can’t do most of those.
 If you can, you’re amazing and more power to you.

 Not every protein shake is created equal.

 You know those premixed protein shakes that you just have to pop the tab to drink?
 Yeah.
 I love the idea of them.
 The convenience, the simplicity…. but the truth is, I can’t do those, either.
 To my taste buds, those aren’t yummy.
 I can’t even choke one down.

 Who am I kidding?
 I’m gagging just thinking about them…